ncbi/cxx-toolkit/pages/ch_cmconfig.md

 It lists available options used to generate the build tree.
 Several of them limit the build scope:

--   *--with-projects=*”FILE” – build projects listed in FILE.
+-   *--with-projects=*"FILE" – build projects listed in FILE.
 This is either a [Project List File](https://ncbi.github.io/cxx-toolkit/pages/ch_config#ch_config.Project_List_Files), or a list of subdirectories of *src* directory.
 Each entry is a regular expression (see [CMake documentation](https://cmake.org/cmake/help/latest/command/string.html#regex-specification) for details).
 List of subdirectories consists of entries separated by semicolon (hyphen in the beginning of the entry means that targets from that directory should be excluded).
 If "FILE" is an existing file, it should be in plain text with one such entry per line.
 For example:

 ```
     --with-projects="corelib$;serial;-serial/test"
     --with-projects="scripts/projects/ncbi_cpp.lst"
 ```

--   *--with-targets=*”NAMES” – lists targets to build.
+-   *--with-targets=*"NAMES" – lists targets to build.
 Again, each entry is a regular expression.
 For example:

 ```
     --with-targets="^cgi;-test"
 ```

--   *--with-tags=*”TAGS” – build targets with the listed tags only.
+-   *--with-tags=*"TAGS" – build targets with the listed tags only.
 Tag is a text label which may be assigned to a project.
 Tags are **not** treated as regular expressions.
 For example:

 ```
     --with-tags="core;-test"